 Blood clots can form in the legs, lungs and other organs, such as the kidneys and spleen.
 The clots can lead to a heart attack, strokes and other conditions.
 During pregnancy, antiphospholipid syndrome also can result in miscarriage and stillbirth.
 Some people who have the syndrome have no signs or symptoms.

-There's no cure for antiphospholipid syndrome, but medications can reduce your risk of blood clots.
+There's no cure for this uncommon condition, but medications can reduce the risk of blood clots and miscarriage.